 Cover the end of the bottle with a piece of cloth and secure tightly with an elastic band.

-Dip the cloth end into bubble mix.
+Dip the cloth end into the bubble mix.

 Blow carefully down the other end of the bottle and watch as a bubble snake appears!

-Remember to blow down the bottle NOT suck!!
+Remember to blow down the bottle, NOT suck!!

 Make it an investigation